 The European (Army) Hangar features exhibits and aircraft used by the Army in the European Theater during World War II, plus a T-33 training jet used in Korea and Vietnam.
-Highlights of this hangar include the B-25 Mitchell Bomber, P-47 Thunderbolt, the renovated flying Red Tail P-51 Mustang; the P-63 King Cobra, the Spitfire and the C-47 (when not flying, otherwise it’s out on the Tarmac).
+Highlights of this hangar include the B-25 Mitchell Bomber, P-47 Thunderbolt, the renovated flying Red Tail P-51 Mustang (when not flying) the P-63 King Cobra (when not flying), the Spitfire and the C-47 (when not flying, otherwise it’s out on the Tarmac).
 Other highlights in this hangar include the Tuskegee Airmen mural, the interactive Living History Kiosk, the large wall European Map with interactive display, the Women Pilots of WWII exhibit and the Jackie Cochran exhibit, and the Norman Sirota Gliders Display showing how gliders landed at Normandy on D-Day.
 Portions of Chris Demarest’s World War Two Journey are also on display.

 The smallest hangar (entrance from the European Hangar) contains the B-17 Flying Fortress, the Berger Youth Exploration Center with fun, interactive activities for young people (including a F-16 Flight Simulator), the Gen. Ken Miles Aviation Science Center, Freedom Fighters’ Café and restrooms.
 Flag and engine displays are also in this hangar.
 Visitors can see our mechanics working on one of our vintage aircraft.

 Visitors can tour the interior of a flyable B-17 and C-47 (when not flying).
 Flight exhibitions occur most Saturday afternoons November through May.
 The Annual Flower Drop & Air Fair occurs every Memorial Day Monday.

 Documentaries are shown daily in the Buddy Rogers Theatre.
 On-going lecture series highlights the significance of Air Power and as much as possible include eye-witness accounts – these are usually on Saturdays November through April.